cloudblue/xml-doclet/README.md

 xml-doclet
 =================================

-This library provides a doclet to output the javadoc comments from Java source code to a XML document.
+This library provides a doclet to output the javadoc comments from Java source code to an XML document.
+Works with Java 11 and above, supporting up to Java 17 (handling Records and Sealed classes as normal classes).

 Usage
 -----